goschtl/zope/zope.monkeypatches.doctest/trunk/zope/monkeypatches/doctest/README.txt

 around those bugs other ways.

 It achieves the bugfixing via monkey-patches, which is horrid, so in general it's better if you don't use this product.
+Of these bugs, the unicode bug is not relevant and the Windows lineending bug seems to be fixed.
+The report flag issue is an issue in Python 3, and this module will run under Python 3.1 and fix that issue.
+However, the tests will fail.
+This may or may not change in the future. :)

 Bugfix: Unicode output
 ----------------------